GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

     * *linenumber is the number of the line*

-If you want to add default pictograms of national parks and french departments, you can execute this command:
+If you want to add default pictograms of national parks, you can execute this command:

 ::